Lab for Cognitive Research in Art History (CReA)

 - Nov 10: Temenuzhka Dimova gave a talk "Gestures in Early Modern Painting: From Conception to Perception" at the University of Giessen.

-- Nov 3: The Following the Festaiuolo project received wide media coverage, including Scilog FWF, ORF, APA, Die Standard, Deutschlandfunk Kultur, Kurier, Salzburger Nachrichten, and Kronen Zeitung - Fingerzeig der Alten Meister
+- Nov 3: The Following the Festaiuolo project received wide media coverage, including Scilog FWF, ORF, APA, Der Standard, Deutschlandfunk Kultur, Kurier, Salzburger Nachrichten, and Kronen Zeitung - Fingerzeig der Alten Meister

 - Oct 31: Anna Miscenà successfully defended her PhD thesis.
 Congratulations!